imqueue/imqueue.com/get-started.md

 > imq completions on
 ~~~

 and follow further instructions.
-Currently it supports `bash` and `zsh`
+Currently, it supports `bash` and `zsh`
 terminals.

 ## 4. Usage

 IMQ command line tool was created specially to free you up from writing
-boilerplate when making `@imqueue` based back-end services.
+boilerplate while making `@imqueue` based back-end services.
 There are 2 major
 things it can do for you:

 1. Create services from pre-defined boilerplate templates